Bira/octopus-carnival/_drafts/wir-mm3-4e-lolth.md

 Lolth is described by the DMG as the goddess of shadows, lies, and spiders.
 As we saw in the various Drow entries, back in mythic times she led a major uprising against the other elven gods.
-Her defeat in her civil war saw her and her proto-elf fey followers banished from the Feywild.
+Her defeat in that civil war saw her and her proto-elf fey followers banished from the Feywild.
 Her followers moved to the Underdark, where over time they evolved into the drow.
 Lolth herself took up residence in the Abyss, crafting a whole layer of it into her personal domain.